Soft Matter and Physics of Biopolymers

 Pharmaceutics 15, 573 (2023) -

-A novel fluorescent multi-domain protein construct reveals
+A fluorescent multi-domain protein construct reveals

 the individual steps of the unfoldase action of Hsp70